SachinDevatar7/_kArtZ_/README.md

 - A scalable E-commerce web application similar to Amazon & Walmart where users can purchase any item.

-- This experience is absolutely amazing and it gives me loads of must-have knowledge and confidence to start off my next big project using the latest Technology that is MERN Stack.
+- This experience is absolutely amazing and it gives me loads of must-have knowledge and confidence to start off my next big project using the latest Technology.

 - I have also used the latest React Hooks which is an absolute joy.
 The code will be so much simplified and readable, that I didn't believe it.